bikasaha/MalAware/README.md

 ## Usage

-This repository provides three different ways to use the **MaLAware** tool: as an executable binary, via Docker, and directly using a Python script.
+This repository provides three different ways to use the **MaLAware** tool:

+- as an executable binary
+- via Docker
+- directly using a Python script.
 Instructions for using the tool through each of these methods are explained in this section.

 ### Available Models